-To make it easier to manage your retirement savings, consider transferring your IRAs from other institutions into one consolidated IRA account.
+To make it easier to manage your retirement savings, consider transferring your IRAs from other institutions into one IRA.
 Here's how it's done:

 Step 1 – Choose an IRA

-Step 2 — Transfer funds from another institution to your new IRA
+Step 2 — Transfer funds from your old financial institution

 There are two ways to transfer your funds:

-- Moving assets from one financial institution to another without liquidating (selling) the assets is called a "transfer-in-kind."
-In most cases, your existing investments (for example, stocks, mutual funds, and Exchange-Traded Funds (ETFs)) can be transferred-in-kind to your new account.
+- Moving investments from one financial institution to another without liquidating (selling) the investments is called a "transfer-in-kind."
+In most cases, your existing investments (for example, stocks or mutual funds), can be transferred-in-kind to your new account.

-- In some instances, your assets may need to be liquidated before they can be transferred.
+- In some cases, your investments may need to be liquidated before they can be transferred.
 A Wells Fargo retirement professional can help review your situation and assist in the account transfer process.

 - You will have 60 days to deposit the check into your new IRA to avoid taxes and penalties.

-- Keep in mind that this transaction is reported to the IRS and is only allowed once per year (any 12 month period) for your combined Traditional, Roth, SEP and SIMPLE IRAs.
-The 12 month period begins the day you receive the IRA distribution.
+- Keep in mind that this 60-day rollover is reported to the IRS and is only allowed once every 365 days (any 12 month period).
+This limitation applies to you, the IRA owner, on an aggregate basis for all IRAs of any type that you own, for all of your Traditional, Roth, SEP and SIMPLE IRAs.
+The 365 day time limit begins the day you receive the IRA distribution.

 Step 3 — Decide how to invest your funds